 The previous section showed that there is a fundamental difference between self-serving and other-regarding punishment.
-The former reduces the stigma against choosing selfish behavior, while the latter strengthens it.
-We now assess whether these differences in the normative message transmitted by punishment translate into actual behavioral differences.
+The former reduces the stigma of selfish behavior, while the latter strengthens it.
+We now assess whether these differences in the expressive power of punishment translate into actual behavioral differences.

 We first examine agents' choices in the two treatments, based on whether the principal chose to punish or not.
-In Self, 47.2% of agents choose the CP in the absence of punishment, and 47.9% choose the CP with punishment (McNemar's test, p = 1.00).
-In Other, 38.5% choose the CP under no punishment, while 55.4% do so under punishment (McNemar's test, p < 0.01).
-Table 3 similarly shows that when punishment is imposed in Other, it is 2.16 times (p < 0.01, column 4) more likely that agents will choose the CP, while in Self choices are not significantly different when punishment is used (p = 0.90, column 2).14 Our findings suggest that punishment is effective at changing behavior, but only when it is motivated by a concern for others.
+In Self, 47.2% of agents choose the CP in the absence of punishment, and 47.9% choose the CP with punishment (p = 1.00, McNemar's test).
+In Other, 38.5% choose the CP under no punishment, while 55.4% do so under punishment (p < 0.01, McNemar's test).
+Table 3 corroborates these findings after controlling for demographic variables.
+When punishment is imposed in Other, it is 2.16 times (p < 0.01, column 4) more likely that agents will choose the CP, while in Self, choices are not significantly different when punishment is effective at changing behavior, but only when it is motivated by a concern for others.